JensKrumsieck/ChemSharp/README.md

 * Godot Engine (see [Wiki](https://github.com/JensKrumsieck/ChemSharp/wiki/Use-with-Godot-Engine) for Snippet)

 ### How to cite
 You can either cite the package with via the DOI: [10.5281/zenodo.4573532](https://doi.org/10.5281/zenodo.4573532) (universal DOI, there is also one for each version if you want to be specific about that.
-Just click the link :smirk:)
+Just click the link :smirk:) or by linking this repository.

 ### Used by (Highlights):
 *  <img src="https://github.com/JensKrumsieck/PorphyStruct/blob/master/PorphyStruct.WPF/Resources/porphystruct.png" alt="logo" height="16"/>  **[PorphyStruct](https://github.com/JensKrumsieck/PorphyStruct)**